-“The voice already carries too far as it is.
+“The more the words, the less the meaning, and how does that profit anyone?”
+(Ecclesiastes 6:11) “The voice already carries too far as it is.
 If Bell had invented a muffler or a gag he would have done a real service.”
 Mark Twain made these comments regarding Alexander Graham Bell’s invention of the telephone even as he had two of them installed in his home.
 (Destiny of the Republic, p.68)

 After reading these two thoughts something occurred to me.
 I have never had to eat words I didn’t say.
 Still, I am overweight with the words I have eaten.